 Subscription-curious consumers want to try products before making a long-term commitment and they’re quick to unsubscribe if they don’t love what they receive.
 Discover how to woo this segment of subscribers and exceed their expectations.

 The subscription-curious consumer can be your brand’s most valuable acquisition — if you can hold their attention.
-According to the latest Subscription Commerce Conversion Index, this group of consumers is on the hunt for new, interesting, or unique subscriptions and now use 34% more subscriptions than they did a few months ago.
+According to the June 2021 Subscription Commerce Conversion Index, this group of consumers is on the hunt for new, interesting, or unique subscriptions and now use 34% more subscriptions than they did earlier in 2021.
 The index, published in collaboration with sticky.io and PYMNTS.com, takes a deep dive into why customers subscribe.

 Featuring survey results from more than 2,000 subscription users and deep analyses on the current subscription landscape, this index provides insights to keep subscription-curious consumers coming back month after month.
 Read this breakdown of the key findings and learn how consumers’ behaviors on subscription commerce are evolving as the economy continues to reopen.